Won Selected by Department of Defense for Multi-University Initiative Investigating Thermal Energy Technologies

 “With recent advances in computer vision and machine learning, we have an opportunity to overcome these challenges,” explained Won.
 She said she’s honored to be selected for this prestigious award and excited about the opportunity to contribute to such an important research endeavor alongside a great multidisciplinary team.
 “This project will build new approaches that use physics-based machine learning methods that can interpret and predict such flows, and enable the design of new systems that are currently impossible to develop using conventional engineering methods.”

 The multidisciplinary team will collect high-resolution vision information from phase change flows.
-By learning physics-based priors, this framework will be generalizable, scalable and explainable, enabling the design of new, higher performing phase change heat transfer systems.
+By learning physics-based characteristics, this framework will be generalizable, scalable and explainable, enabling the design of new, higher performing phase change heat transfer systems.

 The DOD MURI program is intended to tackle highly complex and cross-disciplinary science and engineering challenges.
 It supports teams whose members have diverse sets of expertise as well as creative scientific approaches to these problems.
 At an average award amount of $7.5 million over five years, these competitive grants will support 30 teams located at 73 U.S. academic institutions, subject to satisfactory research progress and the availability of funds.